Curtis Samuel

-Curtis Samuel (born August 11, 1996) is an American football wide receiver for the Washington Commanders of the National Football League (NFL).
-He played college football at Ohio State, where he was a member of the team that won the 2015 College Football Playoff National Championship and was an All-American in 2016.
-Samuel was drafted by the Carolina Panthers in the second round of the 2017 NFL Draft and played four seasons with them before joining Washington in 2021.
+Curtis Samuel (born August 11, 1996) is an American professional football wide receiver and kickoff returner for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, winning the 2015 College Football Playoff National Championship and earning All-American honors in 2016.
+Samuel was selected by the Carolina Panthers in the second round of the 2017 NFL draft and played four seasons with them and three seasons with the Washington Commanders before joining the Bills in 2024.

-Early years
+Early life

 Samuel attended Erasmus Hall High School in Brooklyn, New York, where he played as a running back for the Dutchmen football team and also ran track.
 As a junior, Samuel averaged 11.5 yards per carry while rushing for 1,047 yards and 13 touchdowns.
-Named New York Daily News city player of the year in 2012.
+He was named New York Daily News City Player of the Year in 2012.
 In track, he won the 55 meters at the New York State track and field championships with a blistering time of 6.44 seconds.
 In addition to his success as a running back, he also scored three receiving touchdowns and two punt return touchdowns.
 In his senior year Samuel averaged 15.8 yards per rush for 1,461 yards and 17 touchdowns.
 He was named the 2013 New York Gatorade Player of the Year and was invited to All-American Bowl.

 College career

-A 4-star recruit, Samuel committed to play college football for the Ohio State Buckeyes.
+A 4-star running-back recruit, Samuel committed to play college football for the Ohio State Buckeyes.
 He contributed in the 2014–2016 seasons under head coach Urban Meyer.
 In the 2014 season, he had 58 carries for 383 rushing yards and six rushing touchdowns to go along with 11 receptions for 95 receiving yards.

 In the 2015 season, he had 17 carries for 132 rushing yards and one rushing touchdown to go along with 22 receptions for 289 receiving yards and two receiving touchdowns.

 In the 2016 season, he had 97 carries for 771 rushing yards and eight rushing touchdowns to go along with 74 receptions for 865 receiving yards and seven receiving touchdowns.
 He was awarded first-team All-Big Ten and All-American honors.
 Samuel is the only player in Ohio State history to ever gain over 1,000 career yards in both rushing and receiving.